praksharma/Sunbird/docs/index.rst

 Personal Tweaks
 ---------------

 By default, the ``.bashrc`` is read-only for the ``$USER`` and regenerates itself after the major updates.
-We are provide with ``~/.myenv`` to put all the personal tweaks such as the login directory, print a message, export environment variables etc.
+We are provided with ``~/.myenv`` to put all the personal tweaks such as the login directory, print a message, export environment variables etc.

 Care should be taken that directly printing a message on ``STDOUT`` will create problems with ``SFTP`` connections, instead we can use ``STDERR`` to print the message.
 Here is an example.